 sync; echo 3 > /proc/sys/vm/drop_caches

-sync will flush the file system buffer.
-Command Separated by “;” run sequentially.
-The shell wait for each command to terminate before executing the next command in the sequence.
-As mentioned in kernel documentation, writing to drop_cache will clean cache without killing any application/service, command echo is doing the job of writing to file.
+sync command flushes the file system buffer.
+Commands separated by “;” run sequentially.
+The shell waits for each command to terminate before executing the next command in the sequence.
+As mentioned in kernel documentation, writing to

 How to Clear Swap Space in Linux?